Biden maintains lead mid-way through counting of votes, Trump catches up fast | Politics

 Biden maintains lead mid-way through counting of votes, Trump catches up fast

-Former vice president and Democratic presidential candidate Joe Biden has maintained his lead mid-way through the counting of votes, as Republican incumbent Donald Trump appeared to be fast catching up.
-As per Fox News, Biden has 207 of the 538 electoral college seats, while Trump has 148.
-On the other hand, CNN has projected 192 electoral college votes to Biden and 108 to Trump.
+Democratic candidate Joe Biden has taken a lead over Republican Donald Trump in the closely-fought US presidential election, though the incumbent president is fast catching up, according to projections by leading American media outlets.
+As per Fox News, Biden has 237 of the 538 electoral college seats, while Trump has 210.
+On the other hand, CNN has projected 215 electoral college votes to Biden and 171 to Trump.

 The Biden campaign tried to downplay its electoral performance in Florida, which has 29 electoral college votes.
 “We said Florida was going to be close and… it is!
 We also said we didn’t have to win it, and that remains true,” the campaign said in a statement, reiterating that it has multiple paths to victory.